 Kitchen storage is ample.
 The counter features a laminate top with diamond plate stainless backsplash which adds a “rugged chic” touch to the décor.

 The bathroom floor is also covered in diamond plate to prevent damage from the eventual leaks that often occur in RVs.

 The creature comforts are well provided for with a propane heater featuring direct exhaust, with a small vent in an exterior wall, rather than a chimney (which can present leakage issues).

-A 40 gallon fresh water tank supplies the RV toilet, sink and an outside shower, with hot or cold water.
+A 40-gallon fresh water tank supplies the RV toilet, sink, and outside shower with hot or cold water.

 The lumber frame under construction.